 Adjustment are a safe, natural, noninvasive procedure used by the chiropractor to restore and improve health.
 Learning the art of adjusting is a skill that requires years of study and practice.
 Chiropractic doctors are the only health care professionals trained to deliver the chiropractic adjustment.
-Spinal adjustments by any other individual or health care professional have been shown to be dangerous and less effective.

 What Is A Spinal Adjustment?